nahuel-nicolas/flight-booking/frontend/README.md

--Once backend server is running you can click in ./build/index.html and play with the app.
+-Once backend server is running you can click in ./build/index.html and play with the app. </ br>

 -If you want to run development server then install node version >=16.8 (Node version used for this project was 17.7.2), activate node and "npm install".
-Then "npm start" to run dev server or "npm run build" to make a new build.
+Then "npm start" to run dev server or "npm run build" to make a new build. </ br>

 -Backend url is set to be 127.0.0.1:8000 if you have setted up another ip for the backend it won't work unless you change the ./src/backend_url.js default export.
-After update run "npm start" or "npm run build" to apply changes.
+After update run "npm start" or "npm run build" to apply changes. </ br>